crypto-org-chain/chain-docs/docs/protocol/reward-and-punishments.md

 :::tip Implementation note:
 Tendermint passes `Evidence` of a byzantine validator in `BeginBlock` request.
 Before jailing any account because of byzantine fault, that evidence should be verified.
-Also, it should be checked that evidence provided by tendermint is not older than `MAX_EVIDENCE_AGE` in tendermint.
+Also, it should be checked that evidence provided by tendermint is not older than `max_age_duration` in tendermint.
 :::

 ### Inactivity Slashing

 It is important that the validators maintain excellent availability and network connectivity to perform their tasks.
 A penalty should be imposed on validators' misbehavior to reinforce this.

-When a validator fails to successfully sign `MISSED_BLOCK_THRESHOLD` blocks in last `BLOCK_SIGNING_WINDOW` blocks, it is immediately punished by deducting funds from their bonded and unbonded amount and removing them from active validator set.
-The funds to be deducted are calculated based on `LIVENESS_SLASH_PERCENT`.
+When a validator fails to successfully sign `missed_block_threshold` blocks in last `block_signing_window` blocks, it is immediately punished by deducting funds from their bonded and unbonded amount and removing them from active validator set.
+The funds to be deducted are calculated based on `liveness_slash_percent`.

 :::tip Note:
 The validator is not **jailed** in this scenario.
 They can immediately send a `NodeJoinTx` to join back as a validator if they are qualified (have enough bonded amount and not jailed).